MinjuKim023/Evacuation-Simulation/README.md

 In life-threatening disasters like hurricanes, earthquakes, and nuclear emergencies, __every second counts__.
 Delayed response can cost lives, and traditional emergency systems often struggle to keep up—especially under chaotic, fast-changing conditions.

 A 2022 study found that average EMS response times are __7–9 minutes in urban areas__ and up to __13–19 minutes in rural regions__, a critical delay when immediate evacuation or medical assistance is needed (Fatma et al., 2022).
-[Picture]("Sequence of events comprising the time frame from a received emergency call to emergency medical communication centre (EMCC) until the first of all involved actors; emergency medical services (EMS); fire and rescue services (FRS); and voluntary first responders (VFR), arrives at the scene.")
+[Figure1]("Sequence of events comprising the time frame from a received emergency call to emergency medical communication centre (EMCC) until the first of all involved actors; emergency medical services (EMS); fire and rescue services (FRS); and voluntary first responders (VFR), arrives at the scene.")

 Meanwhile, research by the American Society of Civil Engineers (ASCE) shows that __autonomous vehicles significantly reduce evacuation clearance times__, thanks to faster decision-making and real-time route optimization—making them a powerful tool for life-saving operations (ASCE, 2022).